-With the experience of working with children and families as an Early Childhood Educator for over 18 years, Vida is very excited to be a part of the VHA team.
+With the experience of working with children and families as an Early Childhood Educator for over 20 years, Vida is very excited to be a part of the VHA team.
 She has taught ECE courses and facilitated practicum students as an ECE college instructor for over 10 years.
 She has a strong philosophy regarding the importance of a child’s healthy development in their early years and its impact on their life.
 At the present, Vida is also teaching ECE courses part-time in Vancouver Community College.

 Vida has two grown up children, and enjoys spending time with her family, cooking, reading, listening to music, and writing poetry in Farsi.

-Mrs. Silberg started working at VHA as student services aide in 2010 and went on to obtain her Bachelor of Education degree from the University of British Columbia.
+Mrs. Silberg started working at VHA as student services aid in 2010 and went on to obtain her Bachelor of Education degree from the University of British Columbia.
 Mrs. Silberg returned to VHA to teach Hebrew, as well as grade 3.
 She feels very fortunate to work in a warm and loving environment.
 She especially likes the small size of the school because it allows her to know all of the children.

 Mrs. Silberg was born in Victoria and grew up in Vancouver.
 She also spent some time living in Israel as a child and an adult.
 Mrs. Silberg loves spending time with her family, going to sporting events, and being outdoors.

-Ms. Wilson is delighted to be a part of the VHA family for her sixth year as the Grade 2 and 3 teacher.
-After obtaining her Bachelor of Education degree from Brandon University in Manitoba, Ms. Wilson began her teaching career and has done so with great enjoyment for the past twenty years.
+Ms. Wilson is delighted to be a part of the VHA family for her ninth year as the Grade 2 and 3 teacher.
+After obtaining her Bachelor of Education degree from Brandon University in Manitoba, Ms. Wilson began her teaching career and has done so with great enjoyment for the past twenty-one years.
 She taught for 9 years in the public school system in Manitoba, then upon moving to B.C. in 2009, she taught at Richmond Jewish Day School for 3 years before joining VHA.
 Throughout her teaching career she has been on numerous committees at the school, district and provincial level.
 Ms. Wilson had always wanted to teach ever since she was a young child.
 Once her own children started school, she took the opportunity to go to university and pursue her desire to become a teacher.